 This gene encodes a UDP-glucuronosyltransferase, an enzyme of the glucuronidation pathway that transforms small lipophilic molecules, such as steroids, bilirubin, hormones, and drugs, into water-soluble, excretable metabolites.
 This gene is part of a complex locus that encodes several UDP-glucuronosyltransferases.
 The locus includes thirteen unique alternate first exons followed by four common exons.
 Four of the alternate first exons are considered pseudogenes.
 Each of the remaining nine 5' exons may be spliced to the four common exons, resulting in nine proteins with different N-termini and identical C-termini.
 Each first exon encodes the substrate binding site, and is regulated by its own promoter.
 The enzyme encoded by this gene has glucuronidase activity on mycophenolic acid, coumarins, and quinolines. [provided by RefSeq, Jul 2008]

 GeneCards Summary for UGT1A10 Gene

 UGT1A10 (UDP Glucuronosyltransferase 1 Family, Polypeptide A10) is a Protein Coding gene.
-Diseases associated with UGT1A10 include bilirubin metabolic disorder and sickle cell anemia.
-Among its related pathways are Metabolism and Metabolism.
+Diseases associated with UGT1A10 include pericholangitis and crigler-najjar syndrome, type i.
+Among its related pathways are Metabolism and Glucose / Energy Metabolism.
 GO annotations related to this gene include protein homodimerization activity and enzyme binding.
 An important paralog of this gene is UGT2B15.

 UniProtKB/Swiss-Prot for UGT1A10 Gene